InkyThousand/terraAWS_VPC_setup/README.md

 - Terraform installed (version 1.0.0 or later)
 - AWS CLI configured with valid credentials

+# Generate the key pair outside of Terraform

+1. Generate the key pair locally:

+`ssh-keygen -t rsa -b 2048 -f ~/.ssh/bastion_key -N ""`

+2. Copy the public key to your directory:
+3. Add the public key file to your GitHub repository
+4. Keep the private key secure on your local machine

 ## Usage

 1. Clone this repository
 2. Navigate to the project directory